Single site is $18, this includes 1 vehicle. Extra vehicles are $18 each.

 - Keep our campground natural.
 Please do not paint on rocks, trees or picnic tables

-- Pets are allowed, they must be well behaved, not loud, under control at all times and in close proximity to their owners or their campsite.
+- Pets are allowed, they must be leashed, well behaved, not loud, under control at all times and in close proximity to their owners or their campsite.
 Owner's are responsible for their pets and their pets behavior.
 You must clean up after your pet.
 Pets waste bags can be deposited in the bear proof food waste bin located at the Host site.
 Do not leave your pet un-attended at any time in your campsite.

 - Do not discharge fireworks, firearms, bows, crossbows, bb guns, air-soft guns, pellet guns, sling shots or set traps.